nyushima/collective-methods/regular-expressions/README.md

 </pre>

 ###Example 4: Using Character Classes
-Uses a Regular Expression and re.findall() to match both upper and lower case versions of a word, 'Wife' or 'wife', anywhere within a string by using a character class.
+Uses a Regular Expression and re.findall() to match both upper and lower case versions of a word, 'Wife' or 'wife', by using a character class. '[' and ']' are used to create the character class.

 <pre>
 import re